Eurovision Song Contest 2023

 The Eurovision Song Contest 2023 was the 67th edition of the Eurovision Song Contest.
-It consisted of two semi-finals on 9 and 11 May and a final on 13 May 2023, held at Liverpool Arena in Liverpool, United Kingdom, and presented by Alesha Dixon, Hannah Waddingham, and Julia Sanina, with Graham Norton joining for the final.
+It consisted of two semi-finals on 9 and 11 May and a final on 13 May 2023, held at M&S Bank Arena Liverpool in Liverpool, United Kingdom, and presented by Alesha Dixon, Hannah Waddingham, and Julia Sanina, with Graham Norton joining for the final.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster the British Broadcasting Corporation (BBC), which staged the event on behalf of the Public Broadcasting Company of Ukraine (UA:PBC), which had won the for with the song "Stefania" by Kalush Orchestra but was unable to stage the event due to the Russian invasion of the country.